 - Ear plugs: You’re going to want the best ear plugs ever for the Camino.
 I decided to get the ones that Dave’s friend, who works with turbines, recommended.
 These are heavy duty earplugs and some of the best you can get your hands on.
 The 3M E-A-Rsoft plugs are my favourites and probably the best I’ve ever used.

 - Sleeping mask: I’m a huge fan of CozyPhones for travel and, well, life.
 They’re basically a soft band that wraps around your eyes and ears.
 There are headphones inside to listen to music, but I just used them to block out the lights at night.

 Oh man, I invested hard in my sleeping bag.

-Toothbrush and toothpaste: In an effort to cut down on weight, I opted to take solid toothpaste tablets for brushing my teeth.
+Toothbrush and toothpaste: In an effort to cut down on weight, I opted to take solid toothpaste tablets from LUSH for brushing my teeth.
 You chew the tablets up in your mouth, then brush as you normally would with toothpaste.
-I actually really like them, even if they taste a little like soapy salt.
+I actually really liked them, even if they taste a little like soapy salt.
 They seriously lather up in your mouth so you come away with your mouth feeling really clean.